cedardb/docs/content/references/datatypes/double.md

 (1 row)
 ```

+## Precision

-Additionally, beware of the limited floating-point precision, where rounding errors can quickly add up, and can lead
+Beware of the limited floating-point precision, where rounding errors can quickly add up, and can lead
 to subtle errors.
 Consider, e.g., the following query: